Family is supposed to be one of the most important relationships we have in life. But for some families, this may not be the case.

 Recognizing and Dealing with A Toxic Family Environment

-A family who feuds at every holiday get-together, the mother gaslights her adult daughter because being a stay-at-home mom isn’t “good enough,” and she’s “wasting her potential.”
+A family that fights at every holiday get-together.
+The mother who gaslights her adult daughter because being a stay-at-home mom isn’t “good enough,” and she’s “wasting her potential.”
 The in-laws who constantly compare you to your spouse’s ex.

 The adult brother or sister who only comes around when they want something or need to borrow money.
 The grandparents that shame you because your life doesn’t look the same as theirs forty years ago.
 The parent who doesn’t take an interest in your life and isn’t an involved grandparent but still judges everything you do.

 All these negative experiences with your family may make you resent them.

 Relationships within the family can often take on a life of their own, but this does not mean you should let them rule your life.